open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Figure 22.
 A bare grantFloor event

-The _grantFloor_ event is used to grant the conversational floor to servicing agents.
+The _grantFloor_ event is used to grant the conversational floor to agents.
 This event is not needed in conversations between a single user and an agent or in situations where agents are responsive only to utterance events directed to them specifically.
-This event has been added to support mutli-agent mixed-initiative conversations where a convener agent it present to co-ordinate the floor [7].
+This event has been added to support mutli-agent mixed-initiative conversations where a convener agent is present to co-ordinate the floor [7].

 In one use case, the _grantFloor_ event can be sent by floor managers in resonse to a _requestFloor_ event from an agent.
 Figure 22 shows a bare _grantFloor_ envelope which might be used for this purpose.
 Once this message is recieved by an agent is free to send Utterance events to the floor with the expectation that they will be delivered to the designated destination.